 Sturgeon Ventures is a “Regulatory Ecosystem”, empowering effective regulatory change.
-Managing continuous regulatory ch
+Regulation can be

 The industry also calls our service a regulated umbrella, hosted regulatory platform, hosted regulatory solution or regulated hosting.
 However we see ourselves as a short and long term trusted partner, not just for a rainy day.